 About WIL Festival:

 In three weekends in July and one in August, OPS Fest performs all 17 shows in its repertory.
-WIL Fest will take place over four weekends at three Portland parks: Willamette Park, (SW Macadam Ave); Irving Park, (NE Fremont & NE 7th Ave.); and Laurelhurst Park, where it all began, (SE Cesar E Chaves Blvd. & Stark St.).
+WIL Fest will take place over four weekends at three Portland parks: Willamette Park, (SW Macadam Ave); Irving Park, (NE Fremont & NE 7th Ave.); and Laurelhurst Park, where it all began, (SE Cesar E Chavez Blvd. & Stark St.).
 The OPS Fest company of talented, flexible actors will perform it all over 15 days.
 Children, picnics, and leashed pups are always welcome!

 About Midsummer Midsommer:

 On Friday, June 21nd, OPS Fest kicks off their season with the popular “A Midsommer Nights Dreame” at the summit of Mt.
 Tabor.
 The actors have no idea what character they will play until the AUDIENCE CASTS THE SHOW one hour prior to curtain!
 As one of the most popular performances of the season, people flock to cast the show on-site at 8PM and watch their creation take shape at 9PM.
 This performance will NOT be suitable for children.
 Picnics are welcome.

 About the 2019 Season: